rtasalem/busgres/README.md

     )
   })
 ```

 The above example will confirm a connection has been established via the `BusgresClient` and will select all content from any table in the PostgreSQL database to then log it into the console (not necessary, just further confirms the PostgreSQL connection is active).<br><br>
 Receiving and saving messages via `receiveMessage`:

 ```
 const tableName = 'TABLE_NAME'
 const columnNames = ['COLUMN_NAME']

 bgClient.receiveMessage(tableName, columnNames)
 ```

 `tableName` and `columnNames` must be defined so that they can be passed into the `receieveMessage` function.<br><br>
 Disconnecting from `BusgresClient`:

 ```
 bgClient.disconnect()
 ```

 When called the connection to PostgreSQL will be terminated and will also close the Service Bus client & queue.
 Messages can no longer be received from Service Bus nor saved to the PostgreSQL database.

 ## Configuration

 `BusgresClient` - Client that contains the configuration for both Azure Service Bus & PostgreSQL.
-Arguments passed into the constructor of the `BusgresClient` include the Service Bus connection string (`sbConnectionString`), Service Bus entity (`sbEntity`) i.e. name of the queue, and the PostgreSQL client configuration (`pgClient`).<br><br>
+Arguments passed into the constructor of the `BusgresClient` include the Service Bus connection string (`sbConnectionString`), Service Bus entity (`sbEntityName`) i.e. name of the queue or topic, Service Bus entity type (either `'queue'` or `'topic'`), Service Bus entity subscription (name of the subscription if using topic), and the PostgreSQL client configuration (`pgClient`).<br><br>
 `connect` - When called will establish connection to the PostgreSQL database.<br><br>
 `saveMessage` & `receiveMessage` - Logic for inserting messages received from a Service Bus queue into a table within a PostgreSQL database.<br><br>
 `disconnect` - When called will terminate the connection to PostgreSQL and close the Service Bus client and entity.